madzno/madzno/README.md

 # Hi there 👋, I'm Maddy!

 I'm a Software Engineer based in New York, NY 🏙 currently on the Backend Engineering team at myfitnesspal.
-I love to learn 👩‍💻, especially about new backend technologies and system architecture.
+I love to learn 👩‍💻, especially about new backend technologies and system architecture.I'm a self-starter who contributes to a team by taking on high-priority tasks and breaking down ambiguous real-world problems.

 ### 🚀 Twine Real-Time